mithi/hexapod/CONTRIBUTING.md

 - Consistent code formatting is important.
 I use automatic code formatters ([prettier][prettier_link] for Javascript, [black][black_link] for Python).

-- I use [code climate][code_climate_link] to check for code smells.
+- I use [code climate][code_climate_link] to detect code smells.
 I really appreciate code that is written with readability in mind.
 I always think about how I can reduce cognitive complexity of my code before committing them.

-- I try to adhere to this [commit style guide][commit_style_guide_link], when I word my commit messages.
+- I try to adhere to this [commit style guide][commit_style_guide_link] when I word my commit messages.

 - I like it when people are nice to each other.
 I don't like mean or rude people. [![Contributor Covenant][contributor_covenant_badge]](./CODE_OF_CONDUCT.md)

 ## ❤️ Nice to have

 - Before contributing, it's probably better to discuss the change you wish to make in an issue first.
-Explain what you want to accomplish (e.g the problem you want to solve), why you want to do it, and how would do it.
+An issue explaining what you want to accomplish, why you want to do it, and how would do it.

 - Thoughtfully-written explanations and the rationale of the pull request is always appreciated!
-Explain what your PR is solving, why, and how.

 - Explanations of issues and PRs don't have to be long.
 Two or three sentences might be sufficient in a lot of cases, probably.